 6. Spread the good news.

 Invite your audience to celebrate your shared success as you hit specific milestones.
 Of course, you will want to report if you meet or exceed your monetary goals.
-But there are several other milestones that can be even more meaningful for donors.
+However, several other milestones can be even more meaningful for donors.

 7. Invite donors to double their impact.

 Matching a donor’s gift reinforces your nonprofit’s dedication to the cause.
-It gives donors the opportunity to double or triple their investment.
+It allows donors to double or triple their investment.

-According to Double the Donation, 84 percent of donors say they’re more likely do donate when a match is offered.
-One third of donors said they would give a larger gift if a match is applied to their donation.
+According to Double the Donation, 84 percent of donors say they’re more likely to donate when a match is offered.
+And one of three donors said they would give a larger gift if a match were applied to their donation.

 8. Think long-term.